Malana1245/Malana1245/README.md

 - 👋 Hi, I’m @Malana1245
 - 👀 I’m interested in learning AI
 - 🌱 I’m currently teaching
-- 💞️ I’m looking to collaborate on making myself AI basica
+- 💞️ I’m looking to collaborate on making myself AI basics
-- 📫 How to reach me ...
+- 📫 How to reach me armalana1245@gmail.com

 <!---
 Malana1245/Malana1245 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.